 Despite of multiple studies & unbiased researchers, who have exposed the useless supplements being sold in the market, there is hardly any reduction in their sales.
-This is because there are many more thugs and fake salesmen selling such useless supplements , than the ones making you aware about the truth.
+This is because there are many more salesmen selling such products, than the ones making you aware about the truth.

 Remember, once a crappy product is out there in the market, it’s extremely difficult to get it off.
-There are millions of people who believe in these products, not because they work.
-But because they blindly believe their dieticians, trainers or certain celebrities who shamelessly sell these things to them, simply for profits.
-Even in India, many companies, despite knowing about the facts are selling many useless supplements like these and the market is full of them.
+There are millions of people who believe in these products, not because they work, but because they blindly believe their dieticians, trainers or certain celebrities who shamelessly sell these things to them, simply for profits.
+Even in India, many companies, despite knowing about the facts are selling many supplements like these and the market is full of them.

 One word for all the people out there.
 Beware!
 There is simply no magic pill out there.
 You do not top your class by finding some short cuts.
 You need to grind and hustle for hours together, day in and day out and the results surely follow.
 That’s true in every field of life.
 Anyone who promises you overnight results is nothing more than a Con artist.